-A review of the flows and physical habitat characteristics of the river network downstream of the Aled Isaf reservoir has identified the likely hydrological zone of influence of the drought permit, which has been used to define the study area.
+A review of the flows and physical habitat characteristics of the river network downstream of the Aled Isaf Reservoir has identified the likely hydrological zone of influence of the drought permit, which has been used to define the study area.
 The study area includes a length of the Afon Aled and comprises three distinct hydrological reaches as identified on Figure B1.1:

 - Reach 1 is the 10.1km stretch of the Afon Aled as it flows between Aled Isaf Reservoir and the confluence with Afon Deunant.
-The upper section of hydrological reach 1 is a steep channel in an upland gorge.
+The upper section of Reach 1 is a steep channel in an upland gorge.
 Typical river channel width in this section is 8.0m to 9.5m.
 After 4km, the gradient eases and the channel meanders through a modest floodplain on the floor of a steeply incised valley.
 Typical river channel width in this section is 11m to 15m.
 The dominant land cover in the catchment area of the lower reach is improved or semi-improved grassland with trees continuously lining the river bank.
 A notable feature of the lower reach is the bedrock water fall and bedrock steps that form an impassable barrier to fish travelling upstream. - Reach 2 is the 3km stretch of the Afon Aled between the confluence with the Afon Deunant and the Bryn Aled intake. - Reach 3 is the 1.6km stretch of the Afon Aled as it flows between the Bryn Aled intake and the confluence with the Afon Elwy.
-The short lower reach is the same channel form as hydrological reach 2.
+The short lower reach is the same channel form as Reach 2.
 Channel-forming high river flows are not influenced by the Bryn Aled intake.
 There is, however, a significant step-change in low river flows during times of abstraction at the Bryn Aled intake, particularly when supported by regulation releases from Aled Isaf Reservoir.

 The Afon Aled flows into the Afon Elwy 1.6km downstream of the Bryn Aled intake.
-The Afon Elwy is a larger river system than the Afon Aled and a reduction of up to 2Ml/d in the regulation release from Aled Isaf Reservoir represents approximately a 8.2% reduction in the

-Q{95} low flow statistic at Afon Elwy, and a 11.6% reduction in the Q{99} extreme low flow statistic.
-The impact of this drought permit downstream of the confluence with the Afon Elwy is therefore considered as minor, and this watercourse has been excluded from further assessment.
+The Afon Elwy is a larger river system than the Afon Aled and any changes in the outflow regime from Aled Isaf Reservoir due to the operation of this drought permit are likely to be a low proportion of winter flow downstream of the confluence.
+The impact of this drought permit downstream of the confluence with the Afon Elwy is therefore considered as negligible, and this watercourse has been excluded from further assessment.